 If you’re not hitting the gym like you used to and enjoying a few more beers on the weekend in between minding kids, you’ve probably got some extra cushioning on that once rippling torso.

-If you’re not getting to the gym like you used to, and enjoying a few more beers on the weekend, you’ve probably got some extra cushioning on that (once athletic) torso.
-A relatively new body type for men, the dadbod is described as “softly round” by Urban Dictionary, and has been associated Leonardo DiCaprio and Jon Hamm.
-The name reflects the theory that once a man has found a mate (and fathered a child), he doesn’t feel the need to worry about maintaining a sculpted physique.
+A relatively new body type for men, the dad bod is described as “softly round” by Urban Dictionary, and has been associated with men like Leonardo DiCaprio and Jon Hamm.
+The name reflects the theory that once a man has found a mate (and fathered a child), he doesn’t feel the need to worry about maintaining a sculpted physique any longer.

-While no two dadbods are the same, today’s style exercise (don’t worry, there’s no sweat required) starts with a clarification warm-up.
-A dadbod falls into the following body shape categories: oval or triangle.
-Not ‘fat’, the triangle gent will be larger around the waist and hips, getting narrower as you head up toward the shoulders.
-Legs and arms are generally ‘in shape’ in comparison to the paunch located in the middle.
+While no two dad bods are the same, today’s style exercise (don’t worry, there’s no actual exercise involved) starts with a clarification warm-up.
+A dad bod falls into the following body shape categories:

 - The goal is to detract attention away from your belly region.
 Patterns such as horizontal stripes are out, only emphasising wideness, as well as busy prints, which just look overdone of larger gents.
 Avoid coloured belts, keeping brights and prints to accessories that accentuate your leaner features such as bags, caps and sneakers.

 - Skinny fits and overly tapered ankles are out, emphasising the thickness of your thighs.
 Gents with short legs should also avoid high-top sneakers and boots as they cut you off at the shin, making you appear shorter and chunky.

 What To Wear With Dad Bods